johno/johnotander.github.io/_posts/2014-12-11-creating-an-emberjs-addon-with-the-ember-cli.md

 As one can see, the Ember CLI is an unbelievably powerful tool.
 Its adoption of convention over configuration makes it relatively trivial to break application logic into standalone addons for sharing among applications.
-It's also beneficial, because an addon is an easily digestible collection of logic that can be tested and extended upon in isolation.
+It's also beneficial because an addon is an easily digestible collection of logic that can be tested and extended upon in isolation.
 In my opinion, this leads to developer happiness.

 The source code for this post can be found here: <https://github.com/johnotander/ember-remarkable>.